AcousticJammYT/Guilded-Plays/README.txt

    having an input library installed on your computer (I use pynput).

 2) Inside bot_info.json, you'll see the template for the bot information.
 Edit that to suit whatever you need, but keep in mind the "controls"; we'll use that later.
-The "token" is your bot's token and the "channel" is the ID of the channel you want the bot to receive input from.
-The "game" is the name of the game your Guilded server is playing, as it will be used for startup.
-Make sure that everything in "controls" is completely lowercase, as it will convert the message to lowercase to check for an equality.
-Also keep in mind that the message will have to be exactly the same as the command (minus capitalization), so keep it simple.
-For "mode", see below. "admins" is a list of user IDs that can control the event.
-Be sure to add yourself!
-And finally, "xp" is if you want the bot to give experience when players contribute to the game.
+Everything should be obvious.

 3) This step is the tricky step; go into function.py and write the callCommand(command) function.
 What this function is meant for is to take the string command (as it is in bot_info.json)and convert it